monika-austin/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 First, I would explain that semantic elements convey a clear meaning to the person looking at them.
 However, non-semantic elements do not tell the reader what the content within this element may be.
-To help understand better, I would give examples of semantic elements such as table, h1-h6, and p.
-An examples of non-semantic code would be a div.
+To help understand better, I would give examples of semantic elements such as table, h1-h6 (headings), and p (paragraphs).
+An examples of non-semantic code would be a div because it does not tell us what content would be within.

 2. Name two big differences between `display: block;` and `display: inline;`.